 Chinatown Bangkok: 8 Indulgence Food To Eat In Yaowarat Road

-Yaowarat Road is the home of Bangkok’s Chinese community, just like our Chinatown.
+Yaowarat Road, also known as Chinatown Bangkok, is the home of Bangkok’s Chinese community.
 By day, it doesn’t look any different from other parts of Bangkok, but this big street has some hidden gems waiting to be explored.
 When night falls, the neon signs blazing with Chinese characters are turned on and many eateries spill out onto the streets filled with foodies.
 There are many articles about Yaowarat but mostly are just on the surface.
 We decided to go in depth to explore a few hidden gems, sat down with the owners to hear their stories.